waynekhan/waynekhan.github.io/_posts/2019-09-10-the-apple-special-event-live-blog-starts-11am-sgt.md

 iPhone 11 from $699 USD.

-iPhone 11 Pro, new design.
+"iPhone 11 Pro", new design?

 Stainless steel (vs. aluminum for the 11) with a matte finish, 4 colours.